“Whether you think you can, or you think you can’t – you’re right”

 - I am ready to do a change, because of the stress that has affected me lately

 Which of these two phrases felt most exhausting?
-And which gave you most hope of a new beginning?
-I think you will say that number 1 felt most exhausting.
-Even if those two phrases say exactly the same thing, it’s how you say it.
+And which gave you the most hope of a new beginning?
+I think you will say that the number 1 felt most exhausting.
+Even if those two phrases say the same thing, it’s how you say it.
 It’s how you put it that makes all the difference!

 Start today, right here, right now: Say something positive after the words “I Am”, and you will feel the difference.
 You will!